Potter Park Zoo is open!

-Visit our Reopening page for all the information you need to visit the zoo.
+Visit our Safety Information page to prepare for your visit to the zoo.

-* We will be limiting how many guests can visit the zoo at one time.
-Please reserve your arrival time online before your visit.
+- We are operating at a reduced capacity and limiting how many guests can visit the zoo at one time.

 Getting Around – Rentals*